swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/email_templates.md

 I look forward to working with you to ensure you have a fantastic workshop!

-I can help you with your registration.
-If you need my assistance, please provide me with the following information:
+I can help you set up your registration page.
+If you would like my assistance, please provide me with the following information:

-* Exact location
+* Exact location (address, building name, room number)
 * Number of registrants
 * Time of event
 * Fee (if any)
-* Refund policy (if there is a fee): 1/7/30/none days prior to event
+* Refund policy (if there is a fee): none/1/7/30 days prior to event
 * Email address of those who will need access to the Eventbrite page to see registration and make changes

-The registration form will be completed after the workshop website has been created and share with me.
+The registration form will be completed after the workshop website has been created and shared with me.
 Please remember to use the workshop id: [INSERT SLUG]

 Best,